How to Support Occasional Discomfort and Stress in Dogs

 1. Somatic

-Somatic pain is pain coming from the limbs (legs) and skin.
-This type of pain is usually caused by an injury, such as a cut, a broken bone, or a sprained joint.
-When these tissues are damaged, they send signals to the brain and spinal cord (the spinal cord is made up of the nerves from the brain running up and down the spine) that tell the body that there is pain and damage.
-Somatic pain is generally in one location and tends to throb and ache.
+Somatic discomfort originates from the limbs (legs) and skin.
+This type of discomfort is typically caused by an injury, such as a cut, broken bone, or sprained joint.
+When these tissues are damaged, they send signals to the brain and spinal cord (which is made up of nerves running along the spine) indicating damage.
+Somatic discomfort is generally localized to one area and often feels throbbing or aching.

 2. Visceral